BackCase Studies

 The document library had accumulated over years without consistent naming conventions, version control, or ownership.
 Multiple versions of the same document coexisted.
 The “use case” was loosely defined as “finding things faster” — which isn’t specific enough to build an evaluation framework, let alone a system.

-The recommendation
+The result

 Every engagement starts with a conversation.